Tool to Identify Climate Opportunities

 According to the latest scientific report of the IPCC (2022), vulnerability is defined as the propensity or predisposition to be adversely affected and encompasses a variety of concepts and elements, including sensitivity or susceptibility to harm and lack of capacity to cope and adapt.

-Climate vulnerability means that risk becomes severe where there is high exposure, high sensitivity and low capacities to cope and adapt.
+Climate vulnerability means that risk becomes severe with high exposure, high sensitivity and low capacities to cope and adapt.

 Climate vulnerability by LSOA